Coalition Death’s Head Transport Mark II:

 - Radar: Range 500 miles (804.7 km), can identify and track up to 96 targets simultaneously.
 With Combat & Targeting Computer, the Deaths Head MK II can fire missiles at up to twelve four targets at the same time.
 It is also capable of Terrain Following for low altitude flight.

-- ESM: Can detect another radar system at 125% of the range of the transmitting radar.
+- ESM: The system can detect another radar system at around 125% of the range of the transmitting radar, subject to radar horizon.

 - + 1 to dodge when flying at cruising speeds and